Camdin-Dirn/docker_hadoop/README.md

         ...
 1 more
    ```

-Instead of trying the curl I added the wxw repo to my system and used docker -cp to put it into my jars file in the container.
+I added the wxw repo to my system and used docker -cp to put it into my jars file in the container.
+This fixed a problem that I unknowenly created in step 9.
 I had to start by leaving the container then ran the code below.

    ```